 There’s something irresistible about beads.
 Gaze at a bead, and you’ll see that its small surface is a microcosm of color, texture and shine.
-When you begin putting groups of beads together, and you’ll discover limitless possibilities for creating patterns, color combinations, and symmetries.
+When you begin putting groups of beads together, you’ll discover limitless possibilities for creating patterns, color combinations, and symmetries.

 Beads are delightful on their own, but when you combine them with techniques like crochet, the results can be spectacular.
 This page is dedicated to the topic of bead crochet and all its aspects: bead crochet patterns, bead crochet tutorials, bead crochet stitches, bead crochet books, bead crochet supplies, bead crochet history and more.